JohnDoeAkira/SimLesHouches2022/SequentialPipelines/VIS_seqPipeline.md

 Run the actual images simulation.

 Where are the outputs ?
 What king of outputs do you get.
-Open the FITS images with ds9.
+Open the FITS images with ds9 (copy the outputVIS.gz file locally before opening with ds9)